top of page

 Oh, you tell me Molly darling you are weary,

-With a longing for the Irish hills again;
+With a longing for your Irish hills again;

 That you find the streets of Glasgow dull and dreary

-Though the traffic is a never ending train.
+Though the traffic makes a never ending train.

-Then I promise you, Machree, you’ll get your wishes
+Then I promise you, mo chroi, you’ll get your wishes

 I’ve been dreaming of Tyrone among the bushes.